Best Strategies for Trading with the Advance Decline Ratio

 - Long Positions

-You should open a long trade every time the advance decline indicator crosses the average level line upwards and stays above for at least 3 periods.
+You should open a long trade every time the advance decline ratio indicator crosses the average level line upwards and stays above for at least 3 periods.
 When you see a bullish interaction with the average AD level, followed by 3 periods above, simply buy the stock.

 - Short Positions